Cathy347Le/made-from-scratch/README.md

 - Send a test console.log request to server and display products and products/:id json
 - Add nodemon and concurrently as devDependency

+#### Get frontend to fetch products list from backend

+- Turn on backend and frontend.
+Get frontend to fetch products and product/:id
+- Add axios
+- Setup HomeContent with useState and useEffect
+  - Setup proxy since backend is on a different port (aka 5000)
+  - console.log products first

 ### Things to do Later

 - Update React Router to v6